khushaljethava/khushaljethava.github.io/_posts/2025-01-03-Page 27 - Python globals().md

 ```

 As you can see, it returns all the global variables and default symbols of imported python libraries.

+## Common Use Cases

+One practical use of `globals()` is in configuration management, where settings loaded from a file or environment are injected into the global namespace so that other parts of the program can access them without passing configuration objects around.
+Another common scenario is dynamic dispatch: if you have a set of handler functions named `handle_event_a`, `handle_event_b`, and so on, you can use `globals()` to look up and call the right handler based on a string constructed at runtime.
+Developers also use `globals()` during interactive debugging sessions to quickly inspect all variables defined at the module level and confirm that imports and assignments have taken effect.

+If you want to inspect variables within a function's local scope instead, see the [Python locals() method](/posts/Page-40-Python-locals()/).
+You may also find the [Python dir() method](/posts/Page-17-Python-dir()/) helpful for listing the names in the current scope without their values.

 ## Rules of Python globals()